 – Supports weight loss

 Terms like “organic” and “raw” are tossed around loosely these days, making it hard to decipher what you’re actually getting when you grab a bottle from the store.

-To maximize the apple cider vinegar benefits, you should pick organic, raw and unfiltered apple cider vinegar whenever possible.
+To maximize the apple cider vinegar benefits, you should pick organic, raw and unfiltered whenever possible.
 It should also be murky with a web-like appearance and the mother still intact to get the most nutritional bang for your buck.

 Organic Apple Cider Vinegar

 If your apple cider vinegar is labeled as certified organic, it means that it’s free of genetically modified organisms and synthetic additives that can actually do more harm than good in terms of your health.